rozek/node-red-within-express/README.md

 * **`--pbkdf2-iterations <count>`**<br>specifies the number of iterations when computing PBKDF2 hashes.
 Default is 100000
 * **`--log-format <format>`**<br>specifies the format in which log entries are written into a file.
 Consider the [morgan documentation](https://expressjs.com/en/resources/middleware/morgan.html) for a list and explanation of permitted settings.
 Default is `common`

-If everything works well, the server reports its start-up any logs all incoming requests on `stdout`
+If everything works well, the server reports its start-up and logs all incoming requests on `stdout`

 ### Configuring Domains and Virtual Hosts ###